Hasan-Bahzad/5g-wireless-network-simulation/README.md

 # Overview & Project Information
 Designed and simulated a scalable 5G wireless network infrastructure for urban and suburban environments using OMNeT++.
 The project focused on RF planning, network topology design, QoS optimization, and wireless performance evaluation.
 This project was developed as part of a university group project focused on 5G wireless network design and simulation.
-My contribution included network topology design, RF planning, simulation configuration, and performance analysis.
+My contribution included simulation configuration and performance analysis.

 # Objectives: